elastic/azure-vm-extension/README.md

-# Elastic Agent VM extension
+# Elastic Agent VM extensions

+ElasticAgent.windows for Windows systems ElasticAgent.linux for Linux systems

 The ElasticAgent VM extensions are small applications that provides post-deployment configuration and automation on Azure VMs.
 Once installed, the ElasticAgent VM extension will download the elastic agent artifacts, install the elastic agent on the virtual machine, enroll it to Fleet and then start the agent service.